gcarbo01/process-diagram/README.md

 * "Zinga App - Mobile". (for iOS and Android).
 <br>
 <br>
-Breaking down the Application into more than one Entity could lead to adding unnecessary details to business processes.
+Breaking down the Application into multiple sub-components could add unnecessary details to business processes.
 Process diagrams are not a substitute for Sequence Diagrams in terms of the amount of details that can be represented for describing system components' responsibilities.<br>
 <br>
 <br>
-In addition, business processes don't need to represent any type of technology used or planned to be used.
-There are many cases business analysts add extra notations to signify what type of storage or database is used, or APIs, or Gateways, etc.  <br>
+In addition, business processes don't need to represent any technology used or planned to be used.
+There are many cases in which business analysts add extra notations to signify what type of storage or database is used, or APIs, or Gateways, etc.  <br>
 The only notation needed is the name of the operations (a verb) performed and the entity (noun).
 See the "Activity" section of this document.
 <br>